-Each cycle should take ~ 5 minutes and don't replace more than 5 mL/kg per cycle
+Each cycle should take ~ 5 minutes.
+Do not replace more than 5 mL/kg per cycle.

-B. PROVIDER responsibilities
+- B. PROVIDER responsibilities

-- 1. Determine the number of passes needed to exchange the desired volume of blood - a.
-Isovolumetric - i.
-Two provider method - 1.
-The number of passes should be calculated and the bedside nurse will update the providers throughout the procedure - ii.
-One provider and syringe pump - 1.
+- 1. Determine the number of passes needed to exchange the desired volume of blood

+- a.
+Isovolumetric Method

+- TWO provider method

+- 1. The number of passes should be calculated and the bedside nurse will update the providers throughout the procedure

+- ONE provider and syringe pump - 1.
 Place a stopcock with 7-inch extension set in between the blood tubing (past the filter) and venous access point - 2.
 Attach a 60 mL syringe to the 7-inch extension set - 3.
 Calculate the blood infusion rate: